mwesten/Plugin-Sitemap/README.md

 Plugin-Sitemap
 =============

-Dynamic Sitemap plugin for Statamic
+Dynamic Sitemap plugin for Statamic 1.5
+(for Statamic 1.4 use the `statamic-1_4` branch)

 # Installation
 ## Copy or clone the files to their destination